 The attorney team at Quinn & Dworakowski, LLP, has been handling a wide range of family law matters in and around the Huntington Beach area for many years.
 Representing individuals in divorce, child custody, and child support cases, we understand the legal complexities involved in sensitive matters and offer compassionate representation and counsel.

 Child support payments are legally mandated financial contributions that one parent makes to the other as part of the shared responsibility of raising and caring for their children.
-While the exact terms and amount required of the parent may vary, the purpose of establishing these arrangements is to ensure that both parents share the financial costs of covering food, housing, education, clothing, medical care, other basic needs, recreation, and general childhood expenditures associated with providing a reasonable quality of life to a child.
+The terms and amount may vary, but these arrangements make sure that both parents share the costs of raising a child and maintaining a reasonable quality of life.

 When making determinations for terms and payment arrangements, the courts will consider several factors, including each parent’s income, time spent with the child, and custody.
-The goal of the court is to ensure that the child’s standard of living is consistent with what it would be if their parents were married, maintaining access to the financial support of both parents regardless of custody arrangements.
+The goal of the court is to see that the child’s standard of living is consistent with what it would be if their parents were married, maintaining access to the financial support of both parents, regardless of custody arrangements.

 When one parent has sole custody, their financial contribution is presumed, while the non-custodial parent will be required to make payments to meet their financial obligation.